sduran8/Project1/README.md

 # Toy Company Inventory Management

 This project is an inventory management solution designed for a toy company.
-It enables administrators to manage the entities (toys) at various warehouses, providing features such as viewing, adding, removing, and altering toy records.
+It enables administrators to manage the products (toys) at various warehouses, providing features such as viewing, adding, removing, and altering toy records.
 The application offers an intuitive user interface to facilitate efficient inventory management.

 ## Table of Contents
 - [Features](#features)